UPDATED January 4, 2024

 5. Blogging and Content Strategy

 You’ve probably heard that having a blog is important for search results.
 Well, yes, sort of.
-The reason this item isn’t listed #1 above is because the commitment to blogging and a content strategy for a self storage facility can be so challenging for a business that already operates as lean as possible.
+The reason this item isn’t listed #1 above is because the commitment to blogging for a self storage facility can be so challenging for a business that already operates as lean as possible.

 Undertaking a content strategy should focus on quality, not quantity.
 Try creating resource pages that provide value to the local community and in particular the target demographic.
 Let’s say the self storage facility is in El Paso, TX near Fort Bliss Army Base.
 We know that military bases have a high usage rate of self storage facilities (PDF).